bleonheart/Lilia/documentation/docs/libraries/lia.networking.md

 **Purpose**

 Splits a table into compressed chunks and streams it to one or more players.
 Used in conjunction with `lia.net.readBigTable`.
-Aborts if the table is not serialisable or cannot be compressed.
+Aborts if the table is not serializable or cannot be compressed.

 **Parameters**